-Urinary tract infection (UTI) is a general term that describes infection anywhere in the urinary system.
+UTI is a general term that describes infection anywhere in the urinary system.
 UTI can be further subclassified by the exact location of the infection, presence or absence of symptoms, and complications.
-In everyday practice, these classifications are subject to significant overlap and cause clinical confusion.
+In everyday practice, these classifications are subject to significant overlap and may be difficult to clinically determine.

 - Bacteriuria – Presence of bacteria in the urine.